directlinegroup/directlinegroup/readme.markdown

 ```python
 {n:[1,2,3]}
 ```
-2) The amount of the input data should be limited to 100Mb.
+2) The amount of the input data should be limited to 100Mb or it might cause memory problems on the server.
 I suggest throwing an exception in case if the backend submit larger data

 Installation